JaGeo/LobsterPy/paper/paper.md

 Since its first release, its capabilities have been extended significantly.
-Unlike earlier versions, which could only automatically analyze Crystal Orbital Hamilton Populations (COHPs)[@dronskowski1993crystal], _LobsterPy_ can now also analyze Crystal Orbital Overlap Populations (COOP)[@hughbanks1983chains] and Crystal Orbital Bond Index (COBI)[@mueller2021crystal] to extract summarized bonding information (includes information on coordination environments, bond strengths, most relevant bonds, bonding, and anti-bonding contributions).
+Unlike earlier versions, which could only automatically analyze Crystal Orbital Hamilton Populations (COHPs)[@dronskowski1993crystal], _LobsterPy_ can now also analyze Crystal Orbital Overlap Populations (COOP)[@hughbanks1983chains] and Crystal Orbital Bond Index (COBI)[@mueller2021crystal] to extract summarized bonding information.
+The latter includes information on coordination environments, bond strengths, most relevant bonds, bonding, and anti-bonding contributions.
 Optionally, users can further extract the most important orbitals contributing to the relevant bonds.
 Additionally, bonding-based features for machine-learning (ML) studies can be engineered via the sub-packages "featurize" and "structuregraphs".
 Alongside its Python interface, it also provides an easy-to-use command line interface (CLI) that runs automatic analysis of the computations and generates a summary of results and publication-ready figures.